Chlanda-Lab/cryoCLEM/README.md

 To download the latest version, please see the [Releases](https://github.com/Chlanda-Lab/cryoCLEM/releases) page

+## Installation

+To install the FIJI plugin, copy the file 'cryoCLEM-1.0.2.jar' to the FIJI plugin folder (FIJI/plugins).
+After sucessful installation, the plugin can be be found in the FIJI submenu "Plugins - CryoCLEM".

+The Matlab script 'Align_cLM_Stack.m' does not need to be installed.
+It can be directly be loaded and run in Matlab.

 ## FIJI plugin
 The FIJI plugin helps with handling the Z-stack tile scan acquired on the Leica cryo-CLEM wide-field microscope.
 The files are usually large (>100 GB) and therefore cannot be opened with FIJI or other image processing software.